Merrill Douglas

-Merrill George Douglas (born March 15, 1936 in Salt Lake City, Utah) is a former American football running back in the National Football League for the Chicago Bears, Dallas Cowboys, and Philadelphia Eagles.
-He played college football at the University of Utah.
+Merrill George Douglas (March 15, 1936 – March 1, 2025) was an American professional football player who was a running back in the National Football League (NFL) for the Chicago Bears, Dallas Cowboys, and Philadelphia Eagles.
+He played college football for the Utah Utes.

 Early years

 Douglas attended Granite High School, before transferring to Olympus High School.
 He received All-state honors at fullback twice.
 He accepted a football scholarship from the University of Utah.

-As a junior, he became a starter and had 83 carries for 504 yards (second on the team), with a 6.1-yard average and 7 touchdowns.
+As a junior for the Utes, he became a starter and had 83 carries for 504 yards (second on the team), with a 6.1-yard average and 7 touchdowns.
 As a senior, he posted 97 carries for 646 yards (second in the league), with a 6.7-yard average and 10 touchdowns, while also leading the conference in scoring.
 He also lettered in baseball.

 In 1988, he was inducted into the Utah Sports Hall of Fame.

 Professional career

 Chicago Bears

-Douglas was selected by the Chicago Bears in the sixth round (65th overall) of the 1958 NFL Draft.
+Douglas was selected by the Chicago Bears in the sixth round (65th overall) of the 1958 NFL draft.
 He was a backup fullback behind Rick Casares.
 He was released in 1961.